 That’s where service desk integration comes in.
 You need a system connecting multiple service desks to create a unified, coherent ecosystem for managing and monitoring all support services.

-Service desk integration is the process of unifying and consolidating data from two or more service desks in order to establish a seamless, coherent service ecosystem.
+Service desk integration is the process of unifying and consolidating data from two or more service desks to establish a seamless, coherent service ecosystem.

 Here is a typical service desk integration scenario: